Trieste: Etymology

-The iconic city centre is Piazza Unità d'Italia, which is located in between the large 19th-century avenues (Borgo Teresiano) and the old medieval city, composed of many narrow streets.

 History

 Ancient history

 Since the second millennium BC, the location was an inhabited site.
 Originally an Illyrian settlement, the Veneti entered the region in the 10th–9th c.
-BC and seem to have given the town its name, Tergeste, since terg* is a Venetic word meaning market (q.v.
-Oderzo whose ancient name was Opitergium).
-Later, the town was captured by the Carni, a tribe of the Eastern Alps, before becoming part of the Roman republic in 177 BC during the Second Istrian War.
+BC and seem to have given the town its name, Tergeste, because terg* is a Venetic word meaning market (q.v.
+Oderzo, whose ancient name was Opitergium).
+Later, the town was captured by the Carni, a tribe of the Eastern Alps, before becoming part of the Roman Republic in 177 BC during the Second Istrian War.

-After being attacked by barbarians from the interior in 52 BC, until 46 BC it was granted the status of Roman colony under Julius Caesar, who recorded its name as Tergeste in Commentarii de Bello Gallico (51 BC), in which he recounts events of the Gallic Wars.
+After being attacked by barbarians from the interior in 52 BC, and until 46 BC, it was granted the status of Roman colony under Julius Caesar, who recorded its name as Tergeste in Commentarii de Bello Gallico (51 BC), in which he recounts events of the Gallic Wars.

-In imperial times the border of Roman Italy moved from the Timavo River to Formione (today Risano).
+During the imperial period the border of Roman Italy moved from the Timavo River to the Formione (today Risano).
 Roman Tergeste flourished due to its position on the road from Aquileia, the main Roman city in the area, to Istria, and as a port, some ruins of which are still visible.
 Emperor Augustus built a line of walls around the city in 33–32 BC, while Trajan built a theatre in the 2nd century.
 At the same time, the citizens of the town were enrolled in the tribe Pupinia.
 In 27 BC, Trieste was incorporated in Regio X of Augustan Italia.

 In the early Christian era Trieste continued to flourish.
 Between 138 and 161 AD, its territory was enlarged and nearby Carni and Catali were granted Roman citizenship by the Roman Senate and Emperor Antoninus Pius at the pleading of a leading Tergestine citizen, the quaestor urbanus, Fabius Severus.